bongloy/bongloy-terms/kh_fees_taxes.en.md

 This means the following:

-For businesses registered with the General Department of Taxation, Bongloy will provide your business' VAT TIN when declaring the expense.
+For businesses registered with the General Department of Taxation (GDT), Bongloy will provide your business' VAT TIN when declaring the expense.
 It's your business' responsibility to pay the appropriate VAT if applicable.
 If VAT is applicable for your business you should include it in the price of your product service.

-For businesses or individuals *not* registered with the General Department of Taxation 15% Withholding Tax applies on all transactions.
+For businesses or individuals *not* registered with the General Department of Taxation (GDT) a 15% Withholding Tax applies on all transactions.

 The Withholding Tax is applied as follows: